Consoletation/stream-webvfx/README.md

 ### Installation

-You need Webpack installed globally.
+You need Python 2.7, Node.js, and npm installed in your environment.

-Just clone the repo and run `npm install` to set up, followed by `webpack-dev-server --progress --colors` to build & watch.
+Just clone the repo and run the Makefile to get started.
+Here are some examples:

+  * `make run` - Runs webpack-dev-server and all python support scripts
+  * `make clean` - Cleans all temporary files from your directory

+`make run` will also ensure virtualenv and npm modules are up to date.
+If you want to run these manually, just do `make venv` or `make fe-deps`.
 Local server is on `localhost:8080`.

 Dockerfile is present for deployment to rehab-labs. _[TODO: documentation]_